nordseele/hans/doc/notes.md

 ❌ An issue prevents the ER-301 from booting up normally if both the Raspberry Pi and the ER-301 aren't started simultaneously.

-Until an hardware solution is created, it is recommended to avoid connecting the ER-301 to the i2c bus.
+Until an hardware solution is created (in progress, see log below), it is recommended to avoid connecting the ER-301 to the i2c bus.

 If you have no prior experience with the Raspberry GPIO or if you're not sure, it's prefearable to avoid trying anything until a simple hardware solution exists.